Integral p-adic cohomology theories for open and singular varieties: Construction under assumption of resolution of singularities

 Next we show the projective bundle formula.
 Let again $X\in\Var_k$ and $\mathcal{E}$ a locally free $\co_X$-module of rank $r\geqslant 1$.
 Consider the associated projective bundle $\pi:\mathbb{P}(\mathcal{E}) \rightarrow X$.
 Then the first Chern class map above induces a natural morphism

 We claim that this is a quasi-isomorphism.

 Since we may work Zariski locally on $X$ to prove the claim, we may assume that $\mathcal{E}\vert_{X}$ is trivial.
-Furthermore, since we may work $\cdp$-locally to prove the claim, we may assume that $X$ can be compactified into an $nc$-pair $(X,\overline{X})$, and it suffices to show that the natural morphism
+Furthermore, since we may work $\cdp$-locally to prove the claim, we may assume that $X$ can be compactified into an $nc$-pair $(X,\overline{X})$, and the statement follows from the the natural isomorphism